Irinotecan (By injection)

 - Some medicines can affect how irinotecan works.
 You may also need to stop taking certain medicines before you start taking irinotecan.
 Tell your doctor if you are using any of the following:

-- Medicine to treat an infection (such as clarithromycin, itraconazole, ketoconazole, rifabutin, rifampin, voriconazole)
+- Medicine to treat an infection (including clarithromycin, itraconazole, ketoconazole, rifabutin, rifampin, voriconazole)

-- Medicine to treat HIV infection (such as atazanavir, indinavir, lopinavir, nelfinavir, ritonavir, saquinavir, telaprevir)
+- Medicine to treat HIV infection (including atazanavir, indinavir, lopinavir, nelfinavir, ritonavir, saquinavir)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, Gilbert syndrome, lung problems, bone marrow disease, any type of infection, or an enzyme problem called reduced UGT1A1 activity.
+- Tell your doctor if you have kidney disease, liver disease, Gilbert syndrome, lung problems, bone marrow disease, any type of infection, or an enzyme problem called reduced UGT1A1 activity.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.